Electrification, Hybridization & Alternative fuels

 Advanced features in modern electric motor controllers for industrial vehicle application

-DMC GmbH - Addtech Group
+Ferdinando Mapelli Research and development manager DMC GmbH - Addtech Group Germany

 A modern approach to electric motor control implies the availability of advanced features.
 Efficient autotuning is a basic requirement but it is not enough to ensure successful controller commissioning.
 Sensorless control of actuations and auxiliary devices other than traction is leading to more reliable and cost-effective electrification.
 Furthermore, pandemic-induced travel restrictions force the controller manufacturer toward advanced software tools for easy commissioning that can also be done remotely.
 Controllers must support the most common field buses in a smart, configurable way.
 The presentation describes these features and explains how DMC controllers implement them.